As pressure mounts on Venezuela's Maduro, what will the country's military do?

-MIAMI — After an unprecedented week in Venezuela that saw violent mass demonstrations, the rise of self-declared interim leader Juan Guaidó, and his support by numerous countries, all eyes are on the armed forces and whether they remain loyal to Maduro.
+MIAMI — After an unprecedented week in Venezuela that brought violent mass demonstrations, the rise of self-declared interim leader Juan Guaidó and numerous countries coming to his support, all eyes are now on the armed forces and whether they will remain loyal to President Nicolás Maduro.

 “The military has the guns," said Brian Fonseca, director of Florida International University’s policy institute and an expert on the Venezuelan military.
 "The military institution is the gatekeeper to either continuity or change.”

-In a country that has been caught in a downward spiral for years with growing political discontent, skyrocketing inflation and shortages in food and medicine, it’s the armed forces that have been key to Maduro’s hold of power.
+In a country that has been in a downward spiral for years, with growing political discontent, inflation and shortages in food and medicine, the armed forces have been crucial to Maduro’s hold on power.

-The question of what happens with the military has taken increased urgency as the country's political crisis appears to have reached a turning point.
-Over two dozen protesters have died in the past week and more mass mobilizations are planned for this week.
+But the country's political crisis appears to have reached a boiling point, with more than two dozen protesters dying in the past week and more mass mobilizations planned for this week.
+On Tuesday, Venezuela’s Attorney General Tarek Saab asked the country's Supreme Court to open a preliminary investigation against Guaidó and to freeze his accounts.

-Antonio Rivero, a former Venezuelan general exiled in Miami, keeps in touch with military officials in his native country.
-He believes it’s unlikely the military will move away from Maduro.
+Antonio Rivero, a former Venezuelan general exiled in Miami who keeps in touch with military officials in his native country, said he believes it’s unlikely the military will move away from Maduro.

 The situation with the armed forces can take a number of directions, Rivero said.
-But he thinks the most likely outcome is that lower and mid-ranking officials take a position of disobedience or combat against those in power.
+But he thinks the most likely outcome is that lower- and mid-ranking officials take a position of disobedience or turn against those in power.

 "This is the scenario that is gaining more traction," he said.